marsdrums/test-tutorial/visual-quality/index.md

 ### Biquadratic filters and Butterworth filters

-A biquadratic filter (or biquad filter for short) is a type of digital filter used to shape or modify signals in various ways.
-It’s called “biquad” because it’s based on a second-order equation, meaning it can control two key frequency elements at once.
+A filter can be constructed (in the case of an analog filter) or implemented (if digital) in a variety of ways.
+A filter ***topology*** refers to the structural arrangement or configuration used to implement a filter in electronics or digital signal processing.
+The topology defines how components (such as capacitors, resistors, and inductors in analog filters, or coefficients and delays in digital filters) are organized and interconnected to achieve the desired filtering effect.

+In the world of digital filters, a widely used filter topology are biquadratic filters (or biquad filter for short).
+This kind of filters are very appreciated for their flexibility, as they can be used to implement different filter responses (low-pass, high-pass, band-pass, etc.).

 Biquad filters rely on specific coefficients to control their operation.
-These coefficients allow you to decide which frequencies are boosted or reduced and determine the filter’s type—whether it’s low-pass, high-pass, band-pass, etc. In the filter equation, these coefficients define precisely how much to enhance or reduce particular parts of the signal.
+These coefficients allow you to decide which frequencies are boosted or reduced and determine the filter’s type.
 A biquad filter operates using a formula with five main coefficients: a0, a1, a2, b1, b2.
-These coefficients go into a difference equation that applies the filter to each new sample in the signal.

 In practical terms, the filter equation looks like this:

 $$
 y[n] = \frac{b_0 \cdot x[n] + b_1 \cdot x[n-1] + b_2 \cdot x[n-2] - a_1 \cdot y[n-1] - a_2 \cdot y[n-2]}{a_0}